fabric-testbed/UserInformationService/README.md

 ![UIService API](imgs/api-screenshot.png)

-Intended for the portal to store and retrieve different types of preferences.
-Only returned to the user herself.
-These are opaque strings to UIS and are encoded and interpreted by the portal logic.
+There are several entrypoints intended for the portal to store and retrieve different types of preferences on behalf of the user.
+These are opaque JSON dictionaries to UIS and are encoded and interpreted by the portal logic.
 Preferences come in three separate flavors: `settings` for portal settings, `permissions` - for personal information visibility permissions and `interests` - for social interests (to enable e.g. to 'follow' projects).
 The `/preferences/{uuid}` call returns a Preferences structure:
 ```
 Preferences: